-The Contagion Airborne Transmission inequality model illustrates correlation between physical distancing and protection, the efficacy of face masks and the impact of physical activity on transmission.
+The Contagion Airborne Transmission inequality model illustrates the correlation between physical distancing and protection, the efficacy of face masks, and the impact of physical activity on transmission.

 The continued increase in COVID-19 infection around the world has led scientists from many different fields, including biomedicine, epidemiology, virology, fluid dynamics, aerosol physics, and public policy, to study the dynamics of airborne transmission.

 In Physics of Fluids, by AIP Publishing, researchers from Johns Hopkins University and the University of Mississippi used a model to understand airborne transmission that is designed to be accessible to a wide range of people, including non-scientists.

 Employing basic concepts of fluid dynamics and the known factors in airborne transmission of diseases, the researchers propose the Contagion Airborne Transmission (CAT) inequality model.
 While not all factors in the CAT inequality model may be known, it can still be used to assess relative risks, since situational risk is proportional to exposure time.

 Using the model, the researchers determined protection from transmission increases with physical distancing in an approximately linear proportion.

 “If you double your distance, you generally double your protection,” said author Rajat Mittal.
 “This kind of scaling or rule can help inform policy.”

 The scientists also found even simple cloth masks provide significant protection and could reduce the spread of COVID-19.

 “We also show that any physical activity that increases the breathing rate and volume of people will increase the risk of transmission,” said Mittal.
 “These findings have important implications for the reopening of schools, gyms, or malls.”